-Uncertainty looms over Senate's tax bill
+Senate passes sweeping GOP tax plan in early hours of Saturday morning

 - Corker's deficit hawk position has infuriated some of his fellow Republicans

-Despite all that is riding on the tax vote -- the legislative legacy of President Donald Trump and the Republican Party's prospects for 2018, Republican members tried to downplay any drama Thursday night as leadership punted the crucial vote to Friday.

-"We'll finish tomorrow.
-It takes a little while to write a bill or come to a conclusion about something this important," said Sen. Lamar Alexander, a Republican from Tennessee.
-"Let's just put it this way, my flight is late tomorrow afternoon, so, I wasn't planning to leave tonight."
+Following the vote in the chamber -- which happened just before 2 a.m.
+ET -- Republicans bestowed a hefty number of backslaps and handshakes with lawmakers who have been integral in the process including Sen. Pat Toomey of Pennsylvania and Rob Portman of Ohio.
+While Senate Whip John Cornyn of Texas stood over the vote tallying sheet watching it closely, McConnell stood to the side.
+At one point the Majority Leader looked up at Pence, who was presiding, pointed at the VP, winked, and gave him a thumbs up.

+In a public statement announcing his support, Flake said he was given promises from Senate GOP leadership and the Trump administration for a "growth-oriented legislative solution" to protect recipients of the Deferred Action for Childhood Arrivals program.

-But tensions were running high in the Senate, where Republican tax writers were reworking the tax bill, trying to find a way to satisfy competing interests and shore up votes.
+Republican leaders were racing Thursday night and Friday morning to find support for the bill, hoping to avoid a repeat of the health care bill debacle this summer that left them empty handed.
+Tensions were running high in the Senate, where Republican tax writers were reworking the tax bill, trying to find a way to satisfy competing interests and shore up votes.

+The bill received a major boost Friday morning when Daines announced he would back the bill, after he was assured of "significant tax relief for Main Street businesses."
+Johnson later Friday morning issued a statement supporting the bill.

+Senate Republicans met earlier in the Strom Thurmond Room of the Capitol to continue the bill's negotiation Friday morning.
+Collins, a key undecided vote, said GOP leaders are still "working through a few more of my issues" but as she was walking toward the conference meeting, she said, "We're making great progress."

-Behind the scenes, Republican members and aides were fuming at Sen. Bob Corker, a Republican from Tennessee, who was demanding last-minute offsets for the GOP tax bill out of fear that it would raise the deficit.
+But behind the scenes, Republican members and aides were fuming at Corker, who was demanding last-minute offsets for the GOP tax bill out of fear that it would raise the deficit.
 Corker's demands weren't entirely new, but were crystallized further Thursday afternoon when the Joint Committee on Taxation, the independent tax scorekeeper, announced that even with projected economic growth, the Republican tax bill still would add more than $1 trillion to the deficit over 10 years.
 Then, Corker learned that a trigger he demanded in the tax bill that would automatically increase taxes if the tax legislation didn't generate the growth that Republicans anticipated, wouldn't pass Senate rules and couldn't be included.

 The news led to Corker holding court on the Senate floor on and off for nearly an hour as an amendment vote was held open and dozens of reporters filled the Senate chamber to watch the drama unfold from above.

-Note: This story has been updated and will continue to update with additional reporting.